 Value Bet Territory

-For any event with two possible outcomes – such as is the case for the Royal baby, i.e. boy or girl – the readjustment of those odds may also imply that prices on one of the two outcomes enters into value bet territory.
-And this is exactly what has been happening with the betting market for an upcoming Royal baby boy.
+For any event with two possible outcomes – such as is the case here, i.e. boy or girl – the readjustment of odds of one outcome to compensate for overweighting of bets on the other generally takes those odds into value bet territory.
+And this is exactly what has been happening with the markets for a Royal baby boy.

 However, with the British public piling in behind their preference for a girl, bookmakers have become exposed to the very real possibility of large losses.
 As a result, they have drastically adjusted their odds for the less popular boy option to a price which runs above evens – to help balance the books, and thus taking the boy bet into clear value-bet territory.